hasura/graphql-engine/docs/graphql/cloud/projects/environments.rst

 Recommended setups
 ------------------

+The recommended setup differs depending on your use case and requirements.
-In the following, we'll provide you with recommended stups for the development environment and production environment.
+In the following, we'll provide you with some recommendations for the development environment and production environment.

 Development environment
 ^^^^^^^^^^^^^^^^^^^^^^^

-Our recommended development environment depends on if you want to host Hasura in the cloud or locally/
+The recommended development environment setup depends on if you want to host Hasura in the cloud or locally.

 Cloud development: Hasura Cloud
 *******************************